tekakutli/anime_translation/README.md

 add *Subed Extra Section* from *configAdd.el* to Emacs *config.el*
 ### AutoSync the Subs
 This ffsubsync-script first autosyncs japanese captions with japanese audio, and then uses those timestamps to sync english captions to japanese captions.
-The japanese captions only need to be phonetically close, which means that we can use a smaller-faster model to get them instead, *ggml-small.bin* in this case.
+The japanese captions only need to be phonetically close, which means that we could use a smaller-faster model to get them instead, *ggml-small.bin*, [here](https://huggingface.co/datasets/ggerganov/whisper.cpp/tree/main).
 This is the reason behind the names, why some are called whisper_small vs whisper_large (the model used).
 ```
 make installffsubsync